lihbr/lihbr-apex/README.md

 During the process you can create a `.env` file at `packages/core` by copying `.env.example` at the same location and start filling it with needed environment variables.

-> Please note that the `.env` file also allows you to customize basic settings of the application, though it's highly recommended to provide those values through a proper datalayer.
+> Please note that the `.env` file also allows you to customize basic settings of the application, though it's highly recommended providing those values through a proper datalayer.

 ### Development

 #### Starting Server Without Netlify Functions

-To run the project without Netlify functions simply run inside `packages/core`:
+To run the project without Netlify functions, simply run inside `packages/core`:

 ```bash
 # launch nuxt development server with yarn